ViewDeck/ViewDeck/README.md

+#USE 2.2.11, 2.3.1 IS BUGGY
+and I do not have time soon to fix it properly.
+Sorry!

 # IIViewDeckController

 When I saw the new UI in the Path 2.0 app, extending the sliding views UI found in the Facebook app, I wanted to recreate this effect and controller for myself.
 Mostly as an exercise, but it might come in handy later.